• Skip to primary navigation

 Ever feel like the 1 out of the 99?
 Like you are or were an interruption to God?
 Maybe it wasn’t even really God that made you feel that way, but maybe it was God’s people.

 There have been times when I have felt that way.
-After all, are not God’s people a reflection of God?
+After all, aren’t God’s people a reflection of God?
 So, if God’s people see others (outsiders) as an interruption, then the ‘outsider’ can mistakenly attribute that to being an interruption to God.

 Be the one